Optimal local laws and CLT for the circular Riesz gas: Optimal rigidity for singular linear statistics

-\begin{remark} The loop equation term (\ref{defdef:A psi}) appears in many proofs of CLTs for log-gases.
-For the 2D Coulomb gas, it is replaced by an angle term, as seen in \cite{leble2018fluctuations} and \cite{bauerschmidt2016two}.
-For $\beta$-ensembles, the corresponding quantity is smooth and may therefore be controlled using the local laws by bounding the measure $\fluct_N$.
-In the Riesz case $s\in (0,1)$, (\ref{defdef:A psi}) is as singular as the energy, which makes this term more delicate to treat. \end{remark}
+\begin{remark} For two-dimensional Coulomb gases, the loop equation term~\eqref{def:Loop} is replaced by an angle contribution; see~\cite{leble2018fluctuations,bauerschmidt2016two}.
+In $\beta$-ensembles, the quantity in~\eqref{def:Loop} is smooth, and one can control it directly by bounding the fluctuation measure $\fluct_N$ via local laws.
+In our setting, however, the term~\eqref{def:Loop} is as singular as the energy itself, so a more delicate \emph{analysis} is required. \end{remark}